lishamhlanga/census-app/README.md

 # Employee Management System

   This CLI pthon project is all about the census data of squirrels for 2018 form the Central Park.
-The main purpose is to help users to analyse data better and easily and maintain their employee details.
+The main purpose is to help users to analyse data better and easily and maintain their employee details eg like the accounts/finance department to manage to easily create and add and view and update employees from the same screen. check the updated data and print it to the terminal.

 # Features